terrenjpeterson/lex-hello-world/README.md

 ## Get started with Lex

-Using the AWS console, create your first Lex bot and give it a unique name.
+Using the AWS console, create your first Lex bot and give it a name.
+For example, HelloWorld.

+Then create your first intent.
+Just call it something simple like 'Hello'.

+Creating an intent involves establishing sample utterances.
+Pick something simple like 'Hello' or 'Hi'.

 ## Get started with Lambda

 1) Create a new blank lambda function.
-2) Copy the code in the /src folder into the lambda function.
+2) Copy the [code](https://github.com/terrenjpeterson/lex-hello-world/blob/master/src/lambda.js) in the /src folder into the lambda function.
 3) Save.

 ## Start testing your bot